Jarred-Sumner/atbuild/README.md

 };
 ```

+And it supports types.

 For compatibility reasons, exporting build time code from JavaScript/TypeScript outside of the file is not supported.
-But, that's why there's Atbuild Full, so you could write libraries that proceedurally generate code like the one above.
+But, that's why there's Atbuild Full, which lets you write libraries for proceedurally generating code at build time.

 ### Atbuild Full